 - Have not previously received this award

 Candidates do not need to be nominated for this award; self-nominations are acceptable.
-It is the candidate's responsibility to compile the completed application and email it as a single PDF file to the Director of the Center for Online Education at (email@example.com) by 11:59 p.m. on November 1.
+It is the candidate's responsibility to compile the completed application and email it as a single PDF file to the Director of the Center for Online Education at (firstname.lastname@example.org) by 11:59 p.m. on December 15 (extended date).
+Please use subject TEACHING WITH TECHNOLOGY.
 Late submissions will not be accepted.

 Please note, this is the same deadline as the Excellence in Online Teaching Award.
 Applicants may apply for either or both awards.